-Red clover is not a honey bee favorite
+Red clover is not attractive to honey bees

-It’s actually red clover that isn’t a great honey bee plant.
-This is due to the deep flowers which the honey bee has trouble reaching into.
-There are other bees—those with longer tongues—that have no trouble dipping into red clover.
+It’s actually the red variety that is not a great honey bee plant.
+This is because it has long tubular flowers that honey bees have trouble reaching into.
+Other bees—those with longer tongues—have no trouble dipping into red clover.
 So while honey bees may not prefer red clover, other bees think it’s the cat’s meow.

-And contrary to rumor, crimson clover is an excellent honey bee plant and will often produce a crop of good quality honey.
-While the entire inflorescence is more elongated in crimson clover, each individual flower is shorter—just the right size for a honey bee tongue.
+Contrary to rumor, crimson clover is an excellent honey plant that can produce a crop of quality honey.
+While the entire inflorescence is more elongated in this clover, each individual flower is shorter—just the right size for a honey bee tongue.

 Honey Bee Suite